buelowp/Adafruit-sht31-for-PI/README.md

 ## Forked

 I forked this to support C++ and clean up some compile issues.
 I'll update the readme soon with new details/documentation once I get the devices and do some testing.

+## License

+I updated the license to be MIT which is closes to the original Author I believe, but if this becomes a problem, I will modify.